CleverRaven/Cataclysm-DDA/doc/MAGIC.md

   }
 ```

 Explanation: If you put two or more spells in `extra_effects`, it will consecutively cast the spells: first `extra_effects`, second `extra_effects`, third `extra_effects`, etc.  If you wish to pick one at random, use the `WONDER` flag (see below).
-Additionally, the extra spells will be cast at a level up to the level of the parent spell being cast, unless additional data is added to the fake_spell.
+Additionally, the extra spells will be cast at a level up to the level of the parent spell being cast, unless additional data is added to each `test_atk#.

 ### Random spell casting